Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Datasets and Methodology

 \subsection{MCMC setup and likelihoods}

-To estimate the parameter vector $\boldsymbol{\Theta}$ in each redshift bin, we perform a Bayesian Markov Chain Monte Carlo (MCMC) analysis using the \texttt{emcee} Python package~\cite{ForemanMackey2013}.
-This sampler implements the affine-invariant ensemble algorithm, which is well-suited for exploring multi-dimensional likelihood surfaces.
+To estimate the parameter vector $\boldsymbol{\Theta}$ in each redshift bin, we perform a Bayesian MCMC analysis using the \texttt{EMCEE} \texttt{PYTHON} package~\cite{ForemanMackey2013}.
+This sampler implements the affine-invariant ensemble algorithm, which is well suited for exploring multidimensional likelihood surfaces.

 We adopt a common MCMC setup for all models and redshift bins.
 Specifically, we use 48 chains, each with 4000 steps, and 1000 burn-in steps.
 This ensures that each model is sampled thoroughly within each redshift bin.
-We monitor convergence using the Gelman--Rubin diagnostic.
+We monitor convergence using the Gelman-Rubin diagnostic.